this is the code for the render ad

 I understand your FMIL.
 I am fairly old school Catholic, and have been a MOB and MOG.
 My DD married in the Sacrament of Marriage.
 My DS married in an extremely secular ceremony void of any prayer.
 His officiant was a childhood friend who became ordained via .com.
 Unfortunately, what your FMIL must understand is that YOUR wedding has nothing to do with her.
 Your wedding must represent who YOU and your FI are as a couple.
 Had my son married in any way other than the way he did, it would have been disrespectful to me.
 He does not practice the faith.
 Although never said aloud, I am fairly certain he is agnostic.
 Does it bother me that faith does not fulfill or sustain him in the way it does me?
 100% But it would bother me more for him to pretend.
 I focused on the love he and his wife have for each other, and how each brings out the best in the other.

 Because she has offered to host the rehearsal dinner, give her all the latitude she wants in the planning.
 But the wedding is a reflection of you and your FI.
 Stop sharing so many details, particularly those in which you want no input.
 If she asks, simply tell her that there are some details you want to hold as a surprise.
 The number of guests in your wedding party are only necessary as they pertain to invitations to the rehearsal dinner.
 Thank her for her input and let it go.
 It sounds to me as if your FI may have to start weaning his mom from her role as #1 in his life.
-Your FI needs to be the one to start this process.
+Your FI needs to be the one to start establishing small but firm boundaries.

 banana468 said: